whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 17. Recursively remove all empty directories
+## 17. Recursively Remove All Empty Directories

 A simple way to search for all empty directories and delete them.